-Video by UP Media and Public Relations Office
+Video by KIM Quilinguing for the UP Media and Public Relations Office.

 It was a biology class unlike any other.
 When graduate student Lorraine Joyce del Rosario took to the podium to deliver a report on the last regular day of class, one could have expected to hear a thorough rundown of foundational topics in cell biology or genetics.

 Instead, the polo-clad MS Biology student opened the morning with the grisly case of Beverly Allitt, an English serial murderer nicknamed the “Angel of Death.”
 During a 59-day period in 1991, Allitt alternated between using potassium chloride and insulin to murder four children and grievously harm six more at Grantham and Kesteven Hospital in Lincolnshire, UK.

 “How should we investigate this case?” del Rosario asked.
 The class of nine students actively pitched their ideas.
 Some suggested checking going through mental health records of the hospital staff, while others suggested going through hospital logs to see who had access to the drugs used in the murders.